ImSundee/abp/README.md

 8mm m2 self tapping used else where
 Superglue copper to the base
 put activator into lid  (from the top) before fitting rack with M2.5 bolt

+# Software install

+To come

+# Software configuration

+To come